creek-service/creek-service.github.io/_docs/01-quick-start-guide.md

 Put simple, Creek helps users and organisations quickly develop business functionality, utilising a microservice architecture, running on top of Apache Kafka® and other external services.

-If you're new to Creek, then we'd suggest one of this three approaches to getting started.
-Ordered by simplicity, with the easiest at the top:
+If you're new to Creek, then we'd suggest one of these approaches to getting started, Ordered by simplicity, with the easiest at the top:

 1. **Try out a tutorial**.
 The recommended quick-start tutorial series would be: